Michigan Car Accident Lawyer

 Why Do I Need a Michigan Car Accident Lawyer?

 If you suffered injuries during a car accident in Michigan, you may need the assistance of a Michigan car accident lawyer.

 Under our state’s vehicle No-Fault insurance statute, an experienced Michigan car accident lawyer can safeguard your legal rights to recoup wage loss and get your medical costs reimbursed.

 However, because of the complications of the state’s No-Fault insurance rule, the uninformed might fall into several traps.
 That is why it is critical to have a leading Michigan car accident attorney from our company on your side.

-For example, if you were involved in a Michigan car accident and suffered injuries from that car accident, if you don’t file your request for No-fault payments, or if you don’t file and pay the entirety of your medical bills related to the car accident within the one year statute of limitations, you may lose your No-Fault benefits.
+For example, if you were involved in a Michigan car accident and suffered injuries from that car accident, you must file your request for No-fault payments timely.
+This includes paying the entirety of your accident-related medical bills within the one year Michigan statute of limitations.
+If you don’t follow this strict timeline, you may lose your No-Fault benefits.